CoreyGumbs/PySqware_HTTP/README.md

 			}
 ```

-**Note:** You may decided to change your json setting keys on the secrets.json file.
+**NOTE:** You may decided to change your json setting keys on the secrets.json file.
 If you do that make sure you update those setting keys within the __init__ method or an error will return.

 ```python
 def __init__(self):